Ashdevloper01/NewsApp/README.md

 # NewsApp

-### Note : The api is taking time to load, therefore a delay may happen in fetching list
+### Note :
+1: The api is taking time to load, therefore a delay may happen in fetching list
+2: The api doesnot provide data for more than 1 page for free users, therefore I am recalling the api with same params to get data.

 This is a test task, created to provide a demo.

 ## Technologies used